 This critical disconnect can lead to low engagement, productivity, and retention.

 The coronavirus pandemic led to a big shift in the way we work.
-In a matter of days, many well-known organisations publicly pivoted to a hybrid work model and (so far) have never looked back.
+In a matter of days and weeks, many well-known organisations publicly pivoted to a hybrid work model and (so far) have never looked back.

 This is, in part, backed up by employee sentiment surrounding remote and hybrid work.
 In a May survey of 1,000 US adults, 39% reported that they would consider quitting their job if their employers aren’t flexible about remote work.
 This figure rises to 49% among millennials and Gen Z employees.